AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/hooks.md

 module.exports = {
   publishEvent: (key, data) => {
     publisher.send("Resolved %s to %o", key, data);
-    // It is unnecessary to return anything from here, because after hooks are non blocking.
+    // It is unnecessary to return anything from here, because afterAll hooks are non blocking.
   },
 };
 ```